Perturbative correction terms to electromagnetic self-force due to metric perturbation : astrophysical and cosmological implications: Extra terms generated due to perturbation of the electromagnetic self-force and their significance :

 This condition is similar to the one in Eqn.(\ref{4.19}), and, hence, the cases of satisfaction of this condition would also be identical as discussed earlier. \\

 Another condition of significance of $a_{5 }^{\mu} $ with respect to $a_{1 }^{\mu}$ can be given by :

 We expand the repeated index $ \beta $ on both sides of the above condition, and follow similar steps using the condition coordinate-wise, as described in previous cases.
-Then we take the condition for the radial coordinate and from that, cancelling the quantity $ u'^{\alpha} \Delta \Gamma^{\mu}_{\alpha r} $ from both sides, we get
+Then we take the condition for the radial coordinate for the repeated-index $\beta $ and from that, cancelling the quantity $ u'^{\alpha} \Delta \Gamma^{\mu}_{\alpha r} $ from both sides, we get

 If we expand the sum denoted by contracted repeated index $\rho $, in the LHS of above condition (\ref{5.22}), then we obtain :

 If we consider the Reissner-Nordstrom metric, then on the LHS of condition (\ref{5.24}), the only non-zero Christoffel symbol tensor component would be $ \Gamma^{r}_{ r r} $ and hence,